GoogleChrome/developer.chrome.com/site/en/blog/announce-enrollment-privacy-sandbox/index.md

 ### Site-based enrollment

 All API callers will need to enroll their [site](https://web.dev/same-site-same-origin/#public-suffix-list-and-etld).
-Each enrollment will be based on the site, which provides the boundary that informs the Privacy Sandbox API’s privacy budgeting.
+A site provides a boundary that informs the Privacy Sandbox API's privacy budgeting.

 {% Aside %}
 Enrollment applies only to companies that will call one or more of the Privacy Sandbox relevance and measurement APIs.
 Publishers and/or other companies that are customers of ad techs do not need to enroll.